antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 # Leveraging LLMs in Software Development

-This document outlines practical use cases for integrating Large Language Models (LLMs) into your software development workflow.
+This document offers some practical use cases for integrating Large Language Models (LLMs) into your development workflow.
+It is of course, opinionated and based on personal observation.

 ## Recommended Tools